The Alex Moulton Charitable Trust

 The Alex Moulton Charitable Trust was founded by Alex Moulton in 1977.

-As CEO of the Alex Moulton Charitable Trust, Christine Olivieri has led the revitalisation of The Hall, transforming this Grade I listed property into a sustainable heritage and community hub.
+As CEO of the Alex Moulton Charitable Trust, Christine Olivieri has led the revitalisation of The Hall Estate, transforming this Grade I listed property into a sustainable heritage and community hub.
 From overseeing restoration projects to developing commercial income streams and securing vital heritage funding, her leadership ensures the long-term future of this remarkable estate.

-Christine and the team at The Hall work together to bring to life the stories that make this historic site so special.
+Christine and the team at The Hall Estate work together to bring to life the stories that make this historic site so special.

 Christine Olivieri